What is a Geological and Petroleum Technician?

 - Mining Technician

-In 2016, there was an estimated number of 15,000 jobs in the United States for Geological and Petroleum Technician.
+There were about 15,000 jobs for Geological and Petroleum Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 16% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Geological and Petroleum Technician by 2026.
 The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Geological & Petroleum Technician are Wyoming, North Carolina, and Utah.
 Watch out if you plan on working in Kentucky, West Virginia, or New Hampshire.
 These states have the worst job growth for this type of profession.